Gibbatron/Gibbatron.github.io/rnaseq-course-d1.md

 - With the file open, delete the text in both rows and paste your IDs into the table.
 - Now save the table with `File > Save`.
-- To close the file, click on the 'X' next to the filename along the top of your window
+- To close the file, click on the 'X' next to the filename along the top of your window.

+***Linux Users***
 ```
 nano resources/ids.csv